eRGiBi/DRL-DroneNavigation/README.md

-# Deep Reinforcement Learning Simulator and Algorithm environment for optimal path finding
+# Deep Reinforcement Learning Simulator and Algorithms for optimal pathfinding

-### Working model based on Stable-Baseline3 and pybullet-drones with PPO and SAC
+### Working model based on SB3 and pybullet-drones with strictly positional observations

 ### 1. Introduction

 The autonomous navigation of drones is a challenging problem that is yet to be solved.
-It requires the development of efficient algorithms for path planning, control and intelligent decision-making when unexpected events occur.
+It requires the development of efficient algorithms for planning, control and intelligent decision-making amidst unexpected observations.
 Deep reinforcement learning (DRL) has shown promise in solving these problems, but it is still an open question how to best apply it.

-My original goal with was to develop a DRL-based framework for autonomous drone racing, but this same model could be utilized for other, perhaps more relevant real-world scenarios, such as search and rescue, surveillance and package delivery.
+My original goal was to develop a DRL-based framework for autonomous drone racing, but this same model could be utilized for other, more relevant real-world scenarios, such as search and rescue, surveillance and package delivery.

-The simulator is based on the PyBullet-drones environment, and the algorithms are from the Stable-Baselines3 library.
+The simulator is designed to be lightweight, flexible and modular, based on the PyBullet-drones environment, with the algorithms mainly borrowed from the Stable-Baselines3 library.
 I also have used Tensorflow's TF-Agents, the OpenAI Gym library, and run tests using AirSim, CleanRL, and the RLLib library.

-I focus on the Proximal Policy Optimization (PPO) and Soft Actor-Critic (SAC) algorithms, which are optimized for continuous control tasks.
+The focus is on the Proximal Policy Optimization (PPO) and Soft Actor-Critic (SAC) algorithms, which are optimized for continuous control tasks.

-I evaluate the performance of the algorithms with a variety of differing hyperparameters.
+I evaluated the performance of the algorithms with a variety of differing hyperparameters and visualized the results in different ways.

+I also implemented and tested a variety of novel and research-based reward functions in a broad scope.

 ### 2. Requirements
 To install dependencies in a Conda, miniconda or Poetry environment: